b-berry/rambling-enterprise/zee/README.md

 ## QQ1: Do you have remote working experience?

-> I have been 100% remote for 2.5 of my 5 years as a Linux Engineer and Content Developer for the [Liquid Galaxy](https://liquidgalaxy.endpoint.com)  project for a small tech firm based out of New York, NY.
-In that time, I have found the remote office setting to be extremely productive and rewarding.
-I participate in daily stand-up meetings and extended weekly team project meetings.
+> I have been 100% remote for the last 2.5 of my 5 years as a Linux Engineer and Content Developer for the [Liquid Galaxy](https://liquidgalaxy.endpoint.com)  project at a small tech firm based out of New York, NY.
+In that time, I have found this type of intentionality in the work-space environment to be extremely productive and rewarding.
+Currently, I participate in daily stand-up meetings and extended weekly team project meetings.
 We also coordinate through Zulip chat, Trello and Github issue tracking.

 ## QQ2: Are there any other languages you have significant experience in?

 > I am very confortable in the Bash environment as well as Python scripting.
-I am often writing [tools](https://github.com/b-berry/b-berry-bin) to automate and/or fascilitate everyday tasks on my workstation.
+I am often writing diverse [tools](https://github.com/b-berry/b-berry-bin) to automate and/or fascilitate everyday tasks on my workstation.
 If I have to do something more than 7 times, I would prefer to start automating such an activity.
+As a daily Chef user, I'm also very conformtable within the Ruby environment as well.

 ## QQ3: Can you describe your Chef and packaging experience?